-Ebb&Flow have been working with a number construction giants pre & post Covid-19, to develop, educate and enhance the wellbeing services within their companies.
+Ebb&Flow have been working with a number of construction giants pre and post Covid-19, to develop, educate and enhance the wellbeing services within their companies.

 Surprisingly, the number one risk in the construction industry isn’t physical but mental.
 We are passionate about the need to reduce the stigma of mental health issues in this sector – the evidence speaks for itself and demonstrates how much work there is still to do here.
 Fact: according to the Office of National Statistics* out of 10,688 people in-work suicides reported from 2011–2015, 1,047 worked in the construction industry, comprising just over 13% of the overall figures and the highest suicide rate of any profession.

 Working with the Health & Safety Managers we were tasked to deliver talks, educate and equip the workforce with skills from our specialists in this area.
 Here are a few of the subjects we covered using talks, workshops and webinars…

 Physical Wellbeing For Manual Labour

 Manual materials handling comprise those tasks that involve lifting, holding, carrying, lowering, pushing and pulling materials and material loads.
 While there are a variety of injury types associated with this subject, the most common is soft tissue damage, i.e. damage to muscles, ligaments, tendons, discs, cartilage etc.

 Did you know?
 Lower back pain is the leading cause of disability world-wide (Est 540 million) according to the LANCET.